 NSF Grants

 - Presentation by Susanne Hambrusch (Division Director of CCF) at SODA 2011.
+(Old, but much of it remains accurate.)

 - IARPA: Intelligence Advanced Research Projects Agency.